 1. Contact us and let us know which language you’d like to work on.

 - You DON'T have to translate ALL texts.
-It is ok to just do the major texts and leave the others untranslated.
-They will simply appear in English.
+It's fine to do just the major ones and leave the rest—untranslated phrases simply appear in English.

 In some languages the order of arguments may need to change, and this can easily be achieved by changing the order of the % arguments.
 For example: